Communication is key for great sex.

 Visit a sex store and explore with your partner.
 You can do this online or in person.
 Even buy a sex game that includes questions and dares and play the game together.

 Take a quiz together and get into a conversation about your results, strengths and things you’d like to try that align with your results.
-The quiz I created, What's Your Unique Sexual Superpower? is a great option to use!
+The quiz I created, What's Your Sexual Communication Style? is a great option to use!

 Use technology.
 I’ll be writing a post soon about lots of tech options that can help you start a conversation about sex.